 Tired of bad bosses, and corporate politics, the internet rejoiced.

 On paper it sounded so great.
 Why do we need managers?
-Who needs structure?
-We’re all adults here, right?!?
+Who requires structure?
+We're all adults here, right?!?

 Not so fast.

-- Github gave up on it during public turmoil last fall.
+- Github gave up on it during its public turmoil in 2016.

 - Buffer gave up on their flat structure as covered in cofounder Leo Widrich's post, "What we got wrong."